ICAS Ethics Board

 Margo considers ethics to be at the foundation of a sound business and is passionate in promoting this.

-Bill is the Ethics and Independence Partner at PwC UK.
-He is a Chartered Accountant and has been a partner at PwC since 1995.
-He specialises in audit and has held a variety of roles during his PwC career.
-He has served on PwC's Supervisory Board, chaired its Audit and Risk Committee and was the senior partner of the Newcastle office.
-He has also worked abroad spending 5 years in the United States and Dubai.
+Bill is a Chartered Accountant and was a partner at PwC for 25 years until his retirement in 2020.
+He specialised in audit and held a variety of roles during his PwC career.
+He served on PwC's Supervisory Board, chaired its Audit and Risk Committee, was the senior partner of the Newcastle office and was latterly PwC’s Ethics Partner and Partner Responsible for Independence prior to his retirement.
+He has also worked abroad with PwC spending 5 years in the United States and Dubai.

 John is the Accountant for the Educational Institute of Scotland (the EIS), the largest trade union representing Teachers and Lecturers working in Scotland.
 Within this role, he is responsible for the financial management and reporting of the Institute itself, as well as for two connected charities and a superannuation scheme.